playcanvas/editor/.github/CONTRIBUTING.md

 ### Editor Integration

-- The Editor UI integrates with the PlayCanvas platform
+- The Editor Frontend integrates with the PlayCanvas platform
 - Test changes using the `?use_local_frontend` parameter
 - Be mindful of backward compatibility with existing projects